 30 Positive affirmations that parents can say to kids in Chinese and English

-Below are common parenting phrases that I’ve been trying to say every day to my children.
-Starting off with a few sentences is a great way to get used to the practice.
+Starting with a few sentences is a great way to get used to the practice.
 Then, you can implement more as they become part of your routine.

-Please note that phrases can vary in different regions, like mainland China, Hong Kong, Taiwan, Singapore, Malaysia, etc.
+Please note that phrases vary in regions like mainland China, Hong Kong, Taiwan, Singapore, Malaysia, etc.

 Unconditional positive affirmations

-Especially as minorities in our community where few people look like our children, we want to make sure they know they are worthy and valued.
-These phrases will help to establish not only a connection between you and your child but also raise their self-worth.
+Since few people look like our children in our community, we want to ensure they know they are worthy and valued.
+These English and Chinese affirmations can help establish a positive relationship between you and your child.
+In turn, this can tremendously impact your child’s self-worth.

 - I love you. 我爱你。/ 我愛你。(Wǒ ài nǐ.)